 Betterment and Wealthfront offer various services and products, including financial planning and savings accounts.
 For the purposes of this review, we're focusing on their personal investment accounts.

 Betterment is one of the first robo-advisors, and many consider the company to be the one that started the industry.
 With a history going back to 2008, Betterment focuses on putting your investments into low-cost, diverse exchange-traded funds (ETFs) that match a risk profile you provide when opening a new account.

 You can get started with no minimum deposit, and Betterment invests 100% of your dollars automatically.
 You never have a cash balance in your account; everything is immediately invested based on your risk profile.

-  One of the features that many investors get most excited about with Betterment is tax-loss harvesting.
-Previously only available as a manual exercise for wealthy investors, Betterment’s algorithms automatically buy and sell securities in your portfolio to capture tax losses, lowering the capital gains taxes you owe to the IRS.
+One of the features many investors get most excited about with Betterment is tax-loss harvesting.
+Previously available only as a manual exercise for wealthy investors, Betterment’s algorithms automatically buy and sell securities in your portfolio to capture tax losses, lowering the capital gains taxes you owe to the IRS.

 Over time, tax-loss harvesting can add up to big savings.
 It can offset up to $3,000 per year of ordinary income and carries forward if you go over.
 Betterment requires no minimum balance and charges a 0.25% annual fee, or about $25 per year for every $10,000 invested, for a regular digital account.

 Wealthfront also came onto the scene in 2008, but its current iteration didn’t come about until 2011, giving Betterment a 3-year head start in the robo-advising space.
 However, Wealthfront offers a product that gives you even better tax results than you can get with Betterment’s tax-loss harvesting: stock-level tax-loss harvesting (formerly known as direct indexing).